 A Woman's Collegiate Soccer Study concluded less severe and total injuries occurred on FieldTurf compared to Natural Grass.

 In regards to incidence of injury:

 - 18% Lower ACL and Associated Tissue Trauma Combined

-A four-year study of competitive high school football found that as the artificial infill surface weight decreased, the incidence of game-related high school football trauma significantly increased across numerous playing conditions.
+A seven-year study of competitive high school football found that as the artificial infill surface weight decreased, the incidence of game-related high school football trauma significantly increased across numerous playing conditions.

 Compared to all other infill weight surfaces, systems with or greater than 9.2 pounds of infill per square foot led to:

 - Almost one third lower incidence of Total Injuries (19%-29%)